 Office hours are 9.00am to 5.00pm, Monday to Friday.

-If supporters are not satisfied with their response they can contact the Independent Football Ombudsman to seek their assistance in investigating the matter further.
-The can be contact on:
+If supporters are not satisfied with their response they can contact The Independent Football Ombudsman to seek their assistance in investigating the matter further.

 The Independent Football Ombudsman

 Suite 49, 33

 The Club’s Equal Opportunities Policy aims to ensure that no job applicant, employee or customer receives less favourable treatment due to issues of sex, marital status, sexual orientation, gender re-assignment, disability, race, age, religion, belief, colour, ethnic or national origin.

 Our employees are encouraged to pursue appropriate training and development aimed to make the club more competitive and to improve our products and services for our fans.